If you own land and do not have a Registered Title you can make an application to the Registrar of Titles to have the land registered.

 To apply to register your land the following documents must be submitted:

 Registration fees are paid when you submit your documents to the assessor at the Titles Office.
-You will be issued a dated official receipt with a number stamped on it, and the name of the person who lodged the application.
-The number printed on the receipt is your application number and must be quoted when making enquiries about your application.
-You must keep your receipt until your application is successfully completed.
+You will be issued a dated official receipt stating a number on it, along with the name of the person who lodged the application.
+The instrument number printed on the receipt is your application number and must be quoted when making all enquiries about your application.
+You must also keep your receipt until your application is successfully completed.

 Stamp Duty and Transfer Tax are payable to the Tax payer Audit and Assessment Department unless falling into any category of exemption.